ShahmirK2000/swen755-SITS-Tactic/README.md

 - If Store #7 loses network connectivity, its heartbeats stop reaching the central system.
 Within one or two missed intervals, the Heartbeat Manager detects the issue and flags the store as offline
 - Administrators can then investigate or switch analytics/reporting to cached data until the node recovers
 - Once connectivity returns, Store #7 resumes heartbeat transmissions, automatically restoring its “healthy” state

+With this system, we can ensure quick responsiveness in alerting those monitoring the system whenever a node is down, in order to reduce downtime.

 ## Benefits